 Staff therefore recommends that the Board reinvoke the provisions of AB 361 related to teleconferencing for meetings by adopting findings to confirm that the Board has reconsidered the circumstances of the ongoing state of emergency caused by the spread of COVID-19; that the state of emergency caused by the spread of COVID-19 continues to directly impact the ability of members of the Board to meet safely in person; and that conducting in-person meetings at the present time would present an imminent risk to the health and safety of attendees, such that all attendees (Board members, staff, and the public) can make decisions about in-person attendance or remote attendance based on their personal circumstances and risk assessments.

-A resolution to that effect and directing staff to return within 30 days to afford the Board the opportunity to reconsider such findings, is included with this memorandum.
-The proposed resolution, which has been approved as to form by the County Attorney, also encourages other County legislative bodies to consider continuing to make similar findings and directs the County Executive to assist those legislative bodies in providing remote meeting options whenever possible.
+A resolution to that effect and directing staff to return regularly to afford the Board the opportunity to reconsider such findings, is included with this memorandum.

 FISCAL IMPACT:

 None.